rysavy-ondrej/Distance/README.md

 | 64 MB         | 2084               | 6.11s               | 0.50s                 | 327             |
 | 128 MB        | 4530               | 14.41s              | 1.88s                 | 594             |

-Again, this is just for a quick info on the computation costs as the DNS rule set contains only 4 relatively simple rules.
 ## Dependencies

 | Tool/Library    | Usage        | Homepage                                             | Licence                                |